Roatandave/php-terminal-emulator/README.md

 This is designed to be a stand-alone Terminal Emulator useful for when you don't have ssh access.
-I working to use this in a browser window.
+I am working to use this in a browser window.

 Installation
 ------------